It was a 21-st century beginning for some members of the cast Williamstown Theatre Festival's production of "The Elephant Man."

 Cooper, Clarkson and Ellis shifted between jovial and serious discussion about their work during a 30-minute press conference with area media earlier this month at the Williams Inn.

 Pomerance's piece, written in 1979 and twice staged on Broadway, explores the concepts of beauty, innocence, cruelty and human dignity.
 Cooper said his father showed him the 1980 David Lynch movie based on Pomerance's play.

 He attributed the film to one of the reasons he became an actor.

 "That character always was sort of imprinted in myself," said Cooper.

 That indelible mark inspired Cooper to stage a version of the play for his New York University Actors Studio Drama School MFA thesis.
-And in 2008, while working at WTF on "The Understudy," Cooper and Ellis discussed their desire to work together on the play in a future season in Williamstown.

 Since then, Cooper's success has mounted with films such as "The Hangover," parts one and two, as well as "Limitless" among his credits.
 He is also currently the "Sexiest Man Alive," according to People Magazine.
 The audience will be asked to suspend their disbelief around that fact.

 In accordance with Pomerance's instructions Ellis will stage the play without the use of theatrical make-up.
 Instead, the audience is shown photographs of Merrick at the top of the show to establish what he looked like.

 A form of fast-growing tumors rendered Merrick's face misshapen and enlarged and caused his right hand and chest to grow gangly and larger than his left.